 History of Laser Resurfacing

 Laser resurfacing of the skin can be done in several ways.
 The older C02 lasers delivered a beam of laser energy that covered the entire surface of the skin.
-Healing took place slowly and while the heat of this laser did tighten the skin, it did so with late complications of permanently lightening the skin color such that there was a line of demarcation where the laser treatment ended.
+Healing took place slowly and, while the heat of this laser did tighten the skin, it did so with late complications of permanently lightening the skin color such that there was a line of demarcation where the laser treatment ended.
 Several years ago, the concept of a fractional approach was introduced.
-In Fractional Laser Resurfacing, the laser is applied in very small channels leaving a fair percentage of the skin untreated such that healing can take place more rapidly.
+In Fractional Laser Resurfacing, the laser is applied in very small channels, leaving a fair percentage of the skin untreated such that healing can take place more rapidly.
 There are two different types of fractional lasers.
 Non-ablative fractional lasers such as the Fraxel® and Affirm® (the one we have) use wavelengths of light that do not remove this column of skin.
-The energy causes a micro-channel of injury that, as it heals, causes new collagen to grow improving the texture of the skin.
+The energy causes a micro-channel of injury that, as it heals, causes new collagen to grow, improving the texture of the skin.
 The non-ablative lasers work slowly and more subtlety and require multiple treatments due to the small percentage of skin surface that can be lasered in each treatment session.
 In contrast to non-ablative technology, both C02 and Erbium lasers can be delivered in a fractional approach.
-Both of these wavelengths actually remove the column of skin exposed leaving a proportion of the skin untreated to allow for faster healing.
-The C02 wavelength has characteristics that for every amount of skin column that is removed, about the same amount of skin is heated and injured.
+Both of these wavelengths actually remove the column of skin exposed, leaving a proportion of the skin untreated to allow for faster healing.
+The C02 wavelength has characteristics that, for every amount of skin column that is removed, about the same amount of skin is heated and injured.
 This injury causes the tightening effect but also has the deleterious side effects seen in the old C02 lasers: namely persistent redness and loss of skin color.
 Erbium (Sciton Profractional®) also removes this micro-channel of skin but does so without the attendant heat.
 This laser can be adjusted to add the heat of a C02 laser or mimic the wavelength characteristics of the Pearl® laser.
 We can adjust the level of heat for each area of the face.
 We may use some heat to treat acne scars or tighten eyelid skin.
-We can also remove all the heat to remove wrinkles around the mouth or treat off of the face in the neck or hands.
+We can also remove all heat to remove wrinkles around the mouth or the neck or hands.

-This Sciton Profractional® laser is truly customizable for each patient’s unique requirements of effect and tolerance of downtime.
+This Sciton Profractional® laser is truly customizable for each patient’s unique requirements of effectiveness and tolerance of downtime.
 Like the other fractional lasers, repeat treatments are additive to the overall effect.
 Usually, 2-3 treatments will suffice.

 The Affirm® laser requires no anesthesia other than the cold air blowing on the face through the handpiece.
-Most patients treated with the Affirm® laser can return to their prior activities the very next day.
+Most patients treated with the Affirm® laser can return to their regular activities the very next day.